kashmir54/kashmir54.github.io/_flipper/voyagerrf_v2/index.md

 </div>

-Keep the flipper upwards so the GPS antenna points to the sky.
+Keep the flipper with the screen facing the floor so the GPS antenna points to the sky.
 Once it gets enought satellites, the red led behind the board will slowly flash, indicating that the GPS module is ready to use.
+Then you can hold the flipper as you want, the localtion will work even if the antena is not facing the sky.

 <div display="grid" align="center">
   <img src="/images/flipper/v2/gps.png" width="70%"/>